alecdotninja/animator/README.md

 ### Reanimating

-Animable objects (`animable?` is `true`) can be restored with a call to `reanimate` on the instance, `reanimate_all` on a relation, or `reanimate` and the primary key value on the class.
+Animable objects (`animable?` is `true`) can be restored with a call to `reanimate` on the instance or `reanimate_all` on a relation.
 The reanimation callbacks will be triggered on the instance.

 Animator restores relational objects by reversing the transaction in which the object was destroyed.
-An individual object may be reanimated by passing `transactional: false`.
+An individual object may be reanimated by passing `false`.
 Animator will reverse the entire transaction or leave the database unchanged.
-To leave objects in a transaction that cannot be reanimated destroyed, pass `force: true`.
-Animator will run validations on all reanimated objects.
-To skip validations, pass `validate: false`.

-> **Note:** Passing `dry: true` will cause the transaction to rollback regardless of success.
-This is useful for seeing if reanimation is possible.

-### Inspecting

-A block of code passed to `divine` on an animable object instance or relation will be executed within an automatically reversed transaction on the restored instance or relation. `divine` has the same defaults and accepts the same options as `reanimate` except validations will not be run by default.

 ### Troubleshooting